a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-class-overview.md

 Since the `Map` class handles so many different aspects of the platformer game logic, getting the setup step perfect is key for a successful platformer level.
 Most of the game logic in the `Map` class goes towards this setup step.

 The `Map` class is `abstract`, meaning it cannot be instantiated without a subclass.
-The constructor for the `Map` class has three key parameters defined:
+The constructor for the `Map` class has two parameters defined:
 - **mapFileName** -- the map file name that defines the tile layout and map dimensions, which are text files located in the `MapFiles` folder of this project
 - **tileset** -- which tiles this map uses -- this along with the map file will determine which map tile graphics are loaded in which locations